Bayernatoor/btc_self_custody/src/faqs/hardware_wallet_setup/hardware_faq2.md

 [Setting up the Coldcard](#setting-up-the-coldcard)

-<p class="text-lg pb-4 font-semibold">Setting Up The Coldcard</p>
+<p class="text-lg pb-4 font-semibold">Setting Up the Coldcard</p>

 You've gathered all the parts, now is the time to setup your Coldcard.
-There are many guides and approaches, some of which I will provide below.
-However, this guide will provide a balanced approach to setting up your Coldcard.
+There are many guides and approaches to setting up a Coldcard, from very simple to complex.
+In this guide we'll provide a balanced approach to ensure privacy and security without overwhelming you with technical details.

 <br>